huanranchen/huanranchen.github.io/_pages/about.md

 ## Robust Classification via a Single Diffusion Model
 **Huanran Chen**, Yinpeng Dong, Zhengyi Wang, Jun Zhu
+- Given that diffusion models know the relationship between images and labels (since they can generate images based on users instruction), and their amazing generalization ability (using diffusion's generated data can improve discriminative training), their amazing robustness (using diffusion models as purifiers can improve robustness), can we directly use a single diffusion generative model to construct a robust discriminative classifier without any discriminative training?
 - Showing that diffusion model itself can be a (provably) robust classifier without any discriminative training.
 - Demonstrating the robustness of the diffusion classifier on out-of-distribution (O.O.D.) data and adversarial examples.
 - Deriving the optimal solution for diffusion models, a theoretical tool for analyzing diffusion models.